soarodrigo0/ebook2audiobook/README.md

     ./ebook2audiobook.sh --headless --ebook '/path/to/file'
 ```

+NOTE: in gradio/gui mode, to cancel a running conversion, just click on the ebook upload component [X]

 ### Using Docker
 You can also use Docker to run the eBook to Audiobook converter.